Menu

 Partner Biologist, San Diego County

-I graduated from the University of California, Santa Cruz with a degree in Ecology and Evolutionary Biology.
-Since then I have worked various wildlife and natural resource positions in the West.
-Most recently I worked as a conservation planner in the Flagstaff NRCS Field Office.
-Prior to that I monitored Least Bell’s Vireo and other endangered birds in San Diego County through USGS.
-I got my start with Point Blue at the Palomarin Field Station in Point Reyes where I learned to band birds and served on Point Blue’s Diversity, Equity, and Inclusion Committee.
-Growing up in the Bay Area and exploring the state in my personal time and through work has deepened my commitment to conservation in California.
+I received a degree in Ecology and Evolutionary Biology from the University of California, Santa Cruz.
+I have worked various wildlife and natural resource positions in the Western United States.
+I monitored Least Bell’s Vireo and other endangered birds in San Diego County through USGS, then got my first experience with working lands as a conservation planner in the Flagstaff NRCS Field Office.
+I got my start with Point Blue at the Palomarin Field Station in Point Reyes where I learned many skills including how to band birds as a Conservation Science Bird Banding Apprentice.
+Growing up in the Bay Area and exploring California in my personal time and through work has deepened my commitment to conservation in the state.